- Psychology & the public

 - Careers, education & training

-Rituals and religion help footballers cope
+How rituals and religion help footballers cope with pressure

 Patrick Ofori from the University of Stirling interviewed 10 members of the Ghana team taking part in the 2010 FIFA World Cup in South Africa about their superstitions and religious experiences.
 These included both formal religious rituals and individual superstitions like a lucky mascot